ICL implants

 ICL implants are offered if you have a high glasses prescription or astigmatism and you are under the age of 40.
 The aim of surgery is to give you 20/20 vision or better and reduce your dependence on glasses or contact lenses.

-If you have ICL implant surgery in your 20s or 30s, you may still require further surgery such as laser eye surgery or refractive surgery later in life, as your prescription naturally changes as you get older.
+If you have ICL implant surgery in your 20s or 30s, you may still require further surgery, such as laser eye surgery or refractive surgery later in life, as your prescription naturally changes as you get older.

-You may not be suitable for ICL implant surgery if you have problems with your eyes such as cataracts or glaucoma.
+You may not be suitable for ICL implant surgery if you have problems with your eyes, such as cataracts or glaucoma.

 What does the procedure involve?

-The procedure involves lying down in a surgical tent while the surgeon looks through a microscopy to perform the surgery.
+The procedure involves lying down in a surgical tent while the surgeon looks through a microscope to perform the surgery.
 You’ll be given some anaesthetic in the eye, both to block any pain and to help your eye stay still during the procedure.

 The procedure involves three steps:

-- creating entry points into the eye for the lens implant
+- Creating entry points into the eye for the lens implant

-- inserting the lens and letting it unfold into place
+- Inserting the lens and letting it unfold into place

-- washing out the eye and closing up the entry points where necessary
+- Washing out the eye and closing up the entry points where necessary

-In most cases you’ll need to come into the clinic for two separate procedures, one for each eye.
+In most cases, you’ll need to come into the clinic for two separate procedures, one for each eye.
 This allows the ophthalmologist to check if the ICL fits the first eye correctly.
 Some clinics, however, offer to perform the procedure on both eyes in one sitting.

 Overall, the procedure takes about 20 minutes per eye.